 The Outstanding Alumni Award is presented to a graduate from any RMUoHP program for their distinguished contributions to their profession and for service to the University or community at large.

-The nomination requires a cover sheet, nomination letter, endorsement letter, and current resume or curriculum vitae.
+The nomination requires a nomination letter, endorsement letter, (if self-nomination) and current resume or curriculum vitae.
 Self-nominations are permitted.
-Outstanding Alumni Award 2022 Instructions & Cover Letter
+Outstanding Alumni Award Instructions & Requirements

 Early Career Alumni Award

-The Early Career Alumni Award is presented to a graduate who has been practicing in their profession for no longer five years at the point of nomination and has demonstrated a drive, passion, and commitment to their profession in advancing healthcare and providing service to the University and community at large.
+The Early Career Alumni Award is presented to a graduate who has been practicing in their profession for no longer than five years at the point of nomination and has demonstrated a drive, passion, and commitment to their profession in advancing healthcare and providing service to the University and community at large.

-The nomination requires a cover sheet, nomination letter, endorsement letter, and current resume or curriculum vitae.
-Self-nominations are permitted.
-Early Career Alumni Award 2021 Instructions & Cover Letter
+The nomination requires a, nomination letter, endorsement letter (if self-nomination) and current resume or curriculum vitae.
+Early Career Alumni Award Instructions & Requirements

-A completed nomination package must be received by May 1, 2022, to be considered for the 2022 award year.
-The awardee will be recognized at the August 2022 commencement ceremony.
+A completed nomination package must be received by Apirl 1, of the award year to be considered.
+The awardee will be recognized at an annual commencement ceremony.